 At 7:00 A.M. on Monday, June 16th, the battalion was broken into four detachments for a three-day tactical road march.
 The most important part of this march was to train the soldiers in loading, unloading, and setting up the battalion’s administrative camps.
 It also prepared them for the Louisiana maneuvers which they were scheduled to take part in during September.

-From September 1 through 30, the tankers took part in maneuvers in Louisiana.
 It was after these maneuvers that the battalion was ordered to Camp Polk, Louisiana, instead of returning to Ft.
 Knox as they had expected.
+Once again the battalion members found themselves living in tents.
+It was made worse by the fact that it seemed to rain daily resulting in them always being wet.
 On the side of a hill, the battalion learned it was being sent overseas as part of Operation PLUM.
 Within hours, the tankers had figured out that PLUM stood for the Philippines, Luzon, Manila.
-Those men 29 years old, or older, were allowed to resign to from federal service and were replaced by men of the 753rd Tank Battalion, and the battalion received the tanks of the 753rd.
+Those men 29 years old, or older, were allowed to resign from federal service and were replaced by men of the 753rd Tank Battalion, and received the tanks of the 753rd.
 The decision to send the battalion to the Philippines was made on August 15, 1941.